 Tradition calls for well-wishing to all as the year starts in most of the world!
 May every passing day make you a better person in character, relationship, and health!

-January is often the coldest month of the year, well, in the Northern hemisphere of course, and for gardeners it is often impossible to sink a spade or pick in the frozen soil.
+January is often the coldest month of the year (well, in the Northern hemisphere) and for gardeners it is often impossible to sink a spade in the frozen soil.

-Plants are taking a rest, all the while doing their best to cope with freezing at night and in the early morning.
+Plants are resting, all the while doing their best to cope with freezing at night and in the early morning.